Cloud Computing Tutorial for Beginners: What is & Architecture

 While accessing e-mail service our data is stored on cloud server and not on our computer.
 The technology and infrastructure behind the cloud is invisible.
 It is less important whether cloud services are based on HTTP, XML, Ruby, PHP or other specific technologies as far as it is user friendly and functional.
 An individual user can connect to cloud system from his/her own devices like desktop, laptop or mobile.

 Cloud computing harnesses small business effectively having limited resources, it gives small businesses access to the technologies that previously were out of their reach.
 Cloud computing helps small businesses to convert their maintenance cost into profit.
 Let’s see how?

 In an in-house IT server, you have to pay a lot of attention and ensure that there are no flaws into the system so that it runs smoothly.
 And in case of any technical glitch you are completely responsible; it will seek a lot of attention, time and money for repair.
 Whereas, in cloud computing, the service provider takes the complete responsibility of the complication and the technical faults.

 Benefits of Cloud Computing

 The potential for cost saving is the major reason of cloud services adoption by many organizations.
 Cloud computing gives the freedom to use services as per the requirement and pay only for what you use.
 Due to cloud computing it has become possible to run IT operations as a outsourced unit without much in-house resources.

+Now in this Cloud Computing tutorial, we will learn the benefits of Cloud Computing.
 Following are the benefits of cloud computing:

 - Lower IT infrastructure and computer costs for users